Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/billing.md

 ```

 i.e., one node hours correspond to 4 GPU-hours.
 If you allocate 4 nodes in the
-`standard-g` and `ju-standard-g` partition and that your job runs for 24 hours,
+`standard-g` partition and that your job runs for 24 hours,
 you will consume

 ```text